towolf/towolf.github.com/docs/PsychCal/CompareMonCal.markdown

 for preventing blunders if you have programs that precompute and save quantities based on monitor calibrations.
-In that case, this can be used to ensure that current calibration matches the one used to do the pre\-computing.
+In that case, this can be used to ensure that current calibration matches the one used to do the pre-computing.

 Checks date/time, screen, and computer.
 Could check the actual data, but that seems like overkill.